-In addition to tracing, TIBCO Administrator allows you to specify that you wish to be alerted if certain conditions are met.
+In addition to tracing, using TIBCO Administrator you can specify that you wish to be alerted if certain conditions are met.
 This section gives one example.
-A detailed discussion of tracing is included in Adding a Custom Rulebase to a Process or Service on page 151.
+A detailed discussion of tracing is included in Adding a Custom Rulebase to a Process or Service on page 170.